 “The car needs to be as low as possible when racing to get the best from the aero upgrades,” he says.
-“Currently these are limited to the Daytona prototype front splitter and rear diffuser and the huge, chassis-mounted APR rear wing, but will soon be joined by a full carbon undertray from a GT3 NSX, before the whole package is tuned in a wind tunnel for maximum effect.”
+“A Daytona prototype front splitter and rear diffuser and the huge, chassis-mounted APR rear wing will soon be joined by a full carbon undertray from a GT3 NSX, before tuning the whole package in a wind tunnel for maximum effect.”

-The combined effects of the aero, the wide-track suspension and the immense rubber means the quad rotor RX-7 can pull frankly ridiculous G-forces in the bends, which is why the stripped and caged interior features a pair of radical Kirkey aluminium race seats with Racequip five-point harnesses to hold Logan in place when things get serious.
+The combined effects of the aerodynamics, the wide-track suspension and the immense rubber means the quad rotor RX-7 can pull frankly ridiculous G-forces in the bends, which is why the stripped and caged interior features a pair of radical Kirkey aluminum race seats with Racequip five-point harnesses to hold Logan in place when things get serious.

 But as amazing as the quad rotor RX-7 is as a package, the truth is, no matter what he does with the rest of the car, the star of the show is always going to be that incredible motor.

 What other engine can deliver 700bhp in a high-revving, naturally aspirated package with instant throttle response and super-linear power delivery?
 Not many.
 And if it was good enough for Mazda to conquer one of the hardest endurance races on earth, then what more proof do you need of its performance car credentials?